Approximation algorithms for Steiner Tree Augmentation Problems: An Improved Approximation for Edge Weighted STAP

 \begin{lemma} Given an up-link solution $U$, we can in polynomial time find an up-link solution $U'$ with $c(U') \leq c(U)$ and with $|\{\ell \in U' : e \in P_\ell\}| = 1$ for all $e \in E(T)$. \end{lemma}

 By Lemma~\ref{lem:2apx}, if the optimal solution to a STAP instance has cost $OPT$, then there is an up-link solution of cost at most $2OPT$.
-Since the optimal up-link solution can be easily computed in polynomial time using dynamic programming (see e.g.~\cite{frederickson1981approximation}), we obtain Lemma~\ref{lem:2approx}.
+Since the optimal up-link solution can be easily computed in polynomial time (see e.g.~\cite{frederickson1981approximation}), we obtain Lemma~\ref{lem:2approx}.